gelic-idealab/molecular-dynamics/Instructions-Assistant.md

 ## (optional) Set up screen recording with OBS

-**Make sure sound input is coming from the headset** In the main window, look at the Sources panel.
+**Make sure sound input is coming from the headset**

+1. In the main window, look at the Sources panel.
-Make sure Mic / Aux is in there.
+1. Make sure Mic / Aux is in there.
-Click the gear icon in the lower right for settings.
+1. Click the gear icon in the lower right for settings.
-Test the audio input by tapping lightly on the headset.
+1. Test the audio input by tapping lightly on the headset.

 **Remove Display Capture from the display input**

-In the main window, look at the Sources panel.
+1. In the main window, look at the Sources panel.
-Select Display Capture
+1. Select Display Capture
-Press the minus [ - ] button to remove it.
+1. Press the minus [ - ] button to remove it.

-**Add a Window Capture of Oculus Mirror to the display input** In the main window, look at the Sources panel.
+**Add a Window Capture of Oculus Mirror to the display input**

+1. In the main window, look at the Sources panel.
-Press the plus [ + ] button
+1. Press the plus [ + ] button
-Select Window Capture
+1. Select Window Capture
-Select Mirror Window
+1. Select Mirror Window
-Uncheck “Show Cursor”
+1. Uncheck “Show Cursor”

 **Set the Output Format to MKV**

-Go to the Main Panel > Settings > Output
+1. Go to the Main Panel > Settings > Output
-Set the format to MKV
+1. Set the format to MKV

 **Test Recording**

-Press “Start Recording”
+1. Press “Start Recording”
-Put on the headset and do stuff and make sounds
+1. Put on the headset and do stuff and make sounds
-Take off the headset
+1. Take off the headset
-Press “Finish Recording”
+1. Press “Finish Recording”
-Check the MKV file
+1. Check the MKV file

+---

-Link to this site: https://bit.ly/3m0Og09
+Link to these instructions: https://bit.ly/3m0Og09